 Programmers try to avoid duplicate work, something known as DRY (don’t repeat yourself).
 Consequently, they often write little programs within programs to handle common tasks.
 Thanks to the open source mindset, these little programs are often bundled into collections called libraries.
 If you have a need for something and you’re not the first, chances are someone’s written a library.

-In this case, we need Python (our chosen language, which you installed in part one of this series) to talk to Google’s API, and it turns out there are actually a few libraries for that.9 We’ll be using gspread.
+In this case, we need Python (our chosen language, which you installed in part one of this series) to talk to Google’s API, and it turns out there are actually a few libraries for that.
+(APIs and the open source ethos were actually at the center of the recent Google v.
+Oracle case, and as you see their power, you’re probably getting an idea as to why this was such an important case.)
+We’ll be using gspread.
 Libraries often have dependencies—other libraries they need to work.
 So we’re actually going to install a few libraries.
 Luckily, the process is pretty straightforward.

 - Open your terminal (Mac) or command prompt (Windows).
 If you don’t know how to open terminal/command prompt, here are some instructions for Mac and some for Windows.